taosdata/TDengine/docs/en/10-third-party/05-bi/11-superset.md

 |port        | The port that provides WebSocket services, default is 6041  |

 Example:
-The TDengine database installed on this machine provides WebSocket service port 6041, using the default username and password, and the connection string is:
+The TDengine database installed on this machine provides WebSocket service port 6041, using the default username and password, "SQLALCHEMY URL" is:
 ```bash
 taosws://root:taosdata@localhost:6041
 ```
 Step 5, configure the connection string, click "TEST CONNECTION" to test if the connection can be successful.
-After passing the test, click the CONNECT button to complete the connection
+After passing the test, click the "CONNECT" button to complete the connection

 ## Start

 There is no difference in the use of TDengine data source compared to other data sources.
 Here is a brief introduction to basic data queries:
-1. Click the "+" button in the upper right corner of the Superset interface, select SQL query, and enter the query interface
+1. Click the "+" button in the upper right corner of the Superset interface, select "SQL query", and enter the query interface
-2. Select the TDengine data source that has been created earlier from the dropdown list in the upper left corner
+2. Select the "TDengine" data source that has been created earlier from the dropdown list of "DATABASES" in the upper left corner
-3. Select the name of the database to be operated on from the drop-down list of schema (system libraries are not displayed)
+3. Select the name of the database to be operated on from the drop-down list of "SCHEMA" (system libraries are not displayed)
-4. SEE TABLE Schematic: Select the name of the super table or regular table to be operated on (sub tables are not displayed)
+4. "SEE TABLE SCHEMA" select the name of the super table or regular table to be operated on (sub tables are not displayed)
 5. Subsequently, the schema information of the selected table will be displayed in the following area
 6. In the SQL editor area, any SQL statement that conforms to TDengine syntax can be entered for execution